digital-asset/daml-dit-ddit/README.md

 # Building integrations

-Integration DIT files differ from applications in that they contain code that runs within the DABL cluster that has access to both a ledger and the external network.
-Because of these elevated access rights, specific permissions are required to deploy these DIT files to DABL, and these DIT files must be built using the `--integration` flag passed to `ddit build`.
+Integration DIT files differ from applications in that they contain code that runs within the Daml Hub cluster that has access to both a ledger and the external network.
+Because of these elevated access rights, specific permissions are required to deploy these DIT files to Daml Hub, and these DIT files must be built using the `--integration` flag passed to `ddit build`.

 When running in integration mode, The DIT file build directory is